stratosphereips/evpn/README.md

 # evpn
+The Emergency VPN is a service by the Civilsphere Project, Stratosphere Laboratory at the Czech Technical University in Prague.

 Emergency VPN manager.
 The goal of **evpn** is to provide an automated way of handling creation of *OpenVPN* accounts via email.
 The manager provides the following main functionalities: